aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes.html.markdown

 This resource will help you to manage a Kubernetes Cluster in Alibaba Cloud Kubernetes Service, see [What is kubernetes](https://www.alibabacloud.com/help/en/ack/ack-managed-and-ack-dedicated/developer-reference/create-an-ask-cluster-1).

+-> **NOTE:** From August 21, 2024, Container Service for Kubernetes (ACK) discontinues the creation of ACK dedicated clusters, see [Product announcement](https://www.alibabacloud.com/help/en/ack/product-overview/product-announcement-announcement-on-stopping-new-ack-dedicated-cluster) for more details.

 -> **NOTE:** Available since v1.9.0.

 -> **NOTE:** Kubernetes cluster only supports VPC network and it can access internet while creating kubernetes cluster.